-The Tenderers are advised to examine the Tender Document carefully and if there be or appear to be any ambiguity or discrepancy in the documents, or any clarifications needed on the Tender Documents; these shall be referred to the Chief Engineer (Civil) in writing, so as to reach before seek clarification end date and time.
-It is to be noted that queries asked after due date and time will not be answered.
-Employer's clarifications shall be furnished in the CPP e-portal or shall be issued a corrigendum in the web site without identifying the source.
+The Tenderers are advised to examine the Tender Document carefully and if there be or appear to be any ambiguity or discrepancy in the documents, or any clarifications needed on the Tender Documents; these shall be referred to the Chief Engineer (Civil) in writing, so as to reach at least three days before start date of submission of bid.
+It is to be noted that queries asked after due date will not be answered.
+Employer's clarifications shall be furnished in the CPP e-portal or shall be issued a corrigendum in the web site after closing date of online prebid meeting without identifying the source.